A logarithmic $\bar{\partial}$-equation on a compact K\"ahler manifold associated to a smooth divisor: Introduction

 has a solution $x\in A^{0,q-1}(X,\Omega^{p+1}_X(\log D)\otimes L^{-1})$ for any $\alpha\in A^{0,q}(X,\Omega^p_X(\log D)\otimes L^{-1})$ with $\b{\p}\p\alpha=0$. \end{con}

 This article is organized as follows.
 In Section \ref{sec1}, we will recall some basic definitions and facts on logarithmic connection and cyclic covering, and prove that there is a canonical integrable logarithmic connection along $D$ on $L$.
-In Section \ref{sec2}, by using cyclic covering trick, we will solve a logarithmic $\b{\p}$-equation on a compact K\"ahler manifold associated to a smooth divisor, Theorem \ref{thm0} is proved in this section.
+In Section \ref{sec2}, by using the cyclic covering trick, we will solve a logarithmic $\b{\p}$-equation on a compact K\"ahler manifold associated to a smooth divisor, and then Theorem \ref{thm0} is proved in this section.
 In Section \ref{sec3}, we will give some applications to Theorem \ref{thm0} and prove Corollary \ref{Cor0}, Proposition \ref{prop0}, Theorem \ref{thm0.1} and Theorem \ref{thm0.2}.
-In Section \ref{sec4}, we will prove two logarithmic vanishing theorems for $q$-ample divisors on compact K\"ahler manifolds and prove Proposition \ref{prop0.1}, Proposition \ref{prop0.2}.
 In Section \ref{sec5}, we make some further discussions and propose Conjecture \ref{con} on solving a more general logarithmic $\b{\p}$-equation.

-\textbf{Acknowledgement}: The author would like to express his gratitude to Professor Kefeng Liu for suggesting related problems and many insightful discussions on using cyclic covering trick to study the geometry of logarithmic forms, and thank Professors Sheng Rao and Xiaokui Yang for many helpful discussions.
+\textbf{Acknowledgement}: The author would like to express his gratitude to Professor Kefeng Liu for suggesting related problems and many insightful discussions on using the cyclic covering trick to study the geometry of logarithmic forms, and thank Professors Sheng Rao and Xiaokui Yang for many helpful discussions.